 Figure 10.3 ▪ Femoral Head Fracture—Pipkin Type I.

-A, B: AP view of the pelvis and a coronally-reformatted CT image of the ...
+A, B: AP view of the pelvis and a coronally-reformatted CT image of the pelvis of ...